LELEC210X/LELEC210X/leaderboard/README.md

 You will only have `pull` rights to the repository, so do not make important changes because you will not be able to push them.

-Install Rye, if not already.
+Install uv, if not already.

 #### Apache2 server